 With that in mind, Sales Operations doesn’t just focus on the frontline managers, but works up and down the entire Sales organization from helping reps to focusing on your CEO and Chief Revenue Officer (CRO).

 High-level metrics matter just as much as sales productivity metrics.
-At Intercom all of Operations, Customer Success and Support and Sales reports to the CRO.
-That’s the majority of the revenue generating teams, except for Marketing, with that there are a lot of granular revenue and acquisition metrics to track as well.
+At Intercom all of Operations, Customer Success, Support and Sales report to the CRO.
+That’s the majority of the revenue generating teams, except for Marketing, and with that there are a lot of granular revenue and acquisition metrics to track as well.

 As a Sales Operations professional, one of the most important metrics is forecasting, and not just forecasting, but forecasting accurately.
 Going into a revenue meeting, you have to get this number right for your C-level executives to really build and maintain your rocket ship.